Jpangi/Pitchbook-Project/README.md

 1. What is the mean and median number of days to close (the  difference in days between “CREATED_DATE” and
 “CLOSE_DATE”)?
 - the mean = 99.41 and the median = 48 with a delta of 51.41.
+see figure 1a.

 a.
 In what situations do you think each measure is more  relevant?
 - The mean is better used when there are little to no outliers that can skew the data.
-- The median is better used when there are outliers in the data which may be the case here. see figure 1a.
+- The median is better used when there are outliers in the data which may be the case here.

  b.
 Do they meaningfully differ overall?
 - In this case they do differ meaningfully overall.
 With the mean double the median.
-This tells me that there are a few data points in which the days to close were extremely long. see figure 1b.
+This tells me that there are a few data points in which the days to close were extremely long.

  c.
 Do they differ by Outcome?
 - The mean and median do differ by outcome.
 Sales that were Won had a mean = 114 and median = 37 with a delta of 77 while sales that were lost had a mean = 98.19 and a median = 48 with a delta of 50.19.
-This could be because sales that were won  had to have more work and were harder to earn. see figure 1c.
+This could be because sales that were won  had to have more work and were harder to earn. ssee figure 1b.

  d.
 Do they differ by Office?
-- There was a significant difference in the mean and median in most offices except for San Fransisco and Hong Kong which lined up exaclty or almost exactly. see figure 1d.
+- There was a significant difference in the mean and median in most offices except for San Fransisco and Hong Kong which lined up exaclty or almost exactly. see figure 1c.

  e.
 Do they differ by Primary Type?
 - The trend of differing means vs median continued when looking at primary type.
-All of the values had significant deltas. see figure 1e.
+All of the values had significant deltas. see figure 1d.